When to plant Beets in Parke County, IN

 Parke County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 16 and first fall frost is October 17.

-Parke County County sits in USDA Zone 6a.
+Parke County sits in USDA Zone 6a.
 Beets grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Beets grow in Parke County County's climate?
+Can Beets grow in Parke County's climate?

 Your Parke County Garden Planner — Free